TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 7/Acts 7.12.md

 ---

-But when Jacob heard that there was grain in Egypt, he sent forth our fathers the first time.
+But when Jacob heard that there was grain in Egypt, he sent out our fathers the first time.